learning-zone/sql-basics/README.md

 ## MySQL Interview Questions

+> Click :star: if you like the project.
+Pull Request are highly appreciated.

 #### Q. What are indexes in a Database?
 What are the types of indexes?
 #### Q. What are the different tables present in MySQL?
 #### Q. What are the technical features of MySQL?